 Using a tax filing service, such as TurboTax, will likely eliminate mathematical errors from your return.
 The software will do the math for you.
 However, it’s still possible to make a mistake if you are inputting any information manually For example, let’s say you manually input the information from your W-2.
 If you earned $50,000 over the year but you accidentally input $51,000, you may run into problems.

 The IRS will contact you if there are any issues with your return.
 In some cases, the IRS will correct small mathematical errors.
 That could save you the work of having to file an amended return.

 Incorrect personal information will also slow down your return.
-As an example, let’s say you incorrectly input your Social Security number (SSN).
-The rest of the information on your return could be correct, but the IRS may not be able to confirm that because it can’t match you to the incorrect SSN.
+As an example, let’s say you file a joint return and incorrectly input your spouse’s Social Security number (SSN).
+The rest of the information on your return could be correct, but the IRS may not be able to confirm that because it can’t match your spouse’s SSN.